 For further information about English language, please see School of Modern Languages and Cultures: English for Academic Study.

 The BMus degree provides a strong foundation for careers in performance, composition, research and teaching, music administration, journalism, publishing and librarianship.
-It provides an unusual breadth of strong transferable skills which are applicable to a wide range of careers outside music.
+It provides an unusual breadth of strong transferable skills which are applicable to a wide range of careers outside of music.

 Fees and funding